 Experience the bold flavors of Greece with this delicious Vegan Greek Lemon Orzo Soup (Avgolemono Soup).
 This rich, creamy, and lemony soup is the perfect vegan appetizer or lunch option.
 It’s a crowd-pleaser that’s easy to make and only requires one pot.
 Trust me, once you try it, it will become one of your most requested recipes from friends and family.
+If you are a fan of one-pot recipes you can check out my collection of One Pot Vegan Meals here.

 What is Avgolemono Made of?